0x00000042/wa-gun-law-summary/WA_Gun_Laws.md

 **Is open carry in a vehicle legal?**

-Only if you have a CPL.
-State law requires a CPL to possess a loaded firearm inside a vehicle, regardless of whether it is openly carried on your person or not.
+Only for *pistols* and only if you have a CPL.
+State law requires a CPL to possess a loaded *pistol* inside a vehicle, regardless of whether it is openly carried on your person or not.
+Loaded long guns are prohibited inside a vehicle.

 ## Concealed Carry